jmquigley/quill-markup/README.md

 - `.editor` - a property reference to the editor DOM node.
 - `.fonts` - an array of all fonts that can be used by this editor.
 The module will attempt to detect all available fonts from the browser environment.
+- `.highlights` - an array of all fenced code region highlight color schemes.
+One of these values can be sent to the `setHighlight()` call to change the current highlight mode.
 - `.opts` - the options that were used when the module was created or changed by `.set`.
 This is an object that contains all of the attributes listed above.
 - `.quill` - a reference to this mode's quill instance (not the global Quill)
 - `.redo()` - a wrapper for the quill redo function.